nvtidm/dvtalk.github.io/_posts/x_myrandoms/uvm_randoms/2021-09-12-how-uvm-factory-actually-works.md

 ---
 ## Inside the uvm_factory
-So, when defining the class, we will register the class into the uvm_factory using the uvm macro .
+So, when defining the class with uvm factory we need
+1. We will register the class into the uvm_factory using the uvm macro .

-Then when constructing the obj, we will ask the uvm_factory to construct and return the expected obj.
+1. Then when constructing the obj, we will ask the uvm_factory to construct and return the expected obj.
 If the class has been overriden, then the return obj will be the object of the overriden child class instead of the original one.

 Let see how the uvm_factory can do that